Glen Stewart Godwin: Capture and escape

 Godwin fled to Mexico, where he unsuccessfully participated in the illegal drug trade.
 He was arrested in Puerto Vallarta, later convicted for drug trafficking in Guadalajara, Mexico, and sentenced to seven years and six months to Puente Grande prison in 1991.
 While American authorities were working on Godwin's extradition proceedings, he allegedly killed a member of a Mexican drug cartel in prison.
 The new murder allegation delayed his extradition, which gave Godwin more time to execute another escape, which occurred in September 1991.

 Godwin is currently believed to be involved in the illicit drug trade somewhere in Latin America, having possibly used aliases such as Dennis Harold McWilliams, Nigel Lopez and Miguel Carrera.
 He is considered to be armed and extremely dangerous, and an obvious flight risk.
 The FBI is offering a reward of up to $20,000 for information leading to Godwin's capture.

 He was removed from the Most Wanted List in May 2016 with the FBI director declaring that "We think the payoff from the publicity has diminished over time".

-In popular culture

 On March 15, 2021, Godwin was featured on the first episode of the revival of America's Most Wanted.